rqlite/rqlite/README.md

 Note that this is the SQLite file that is under `node 3`, which is not the node that accepted the `INSERT` operation.

 ### Bulk Updates
 Bulk updates are supported.
-To execute multipe statements in one HTTP call, separate each statement with a newline.
+To execute multipe statements in one HTTP call, separate each statement with a semicolon.
 An example of inserting two records is shown below:

     curl -L -XPOST 'localhost:4001/db?pretty' -d '
-                 INSERT INTO foo(name) VALUES("fiona")
+    INSERT INTO foo(name) VALUES("fiona");INSERT INTO foo(name) VALUES("sinead")
-                 INSERT INTO foo(name) VALUES("fiona")'
+    '

 #### Transactions
 Transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.

     curl -L -XPOST 'localhost:4001/db?pretty&transaction' -d '
-                 INSERT INTO foo(name) VALUES("fiona")
+    INSERT INTO foo(name) VALUES("fiona");INSERT INTO foo(name) VALUES("sinead")
-                 INSERT INTO foo(name) VALUES("fiona")'
+    '

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.

 ### Querying Data
 Qeurying data is easy.
-Simply perform a HTTP GET with the SQL query in the body of the request.
+Simply perform a HTTP GET, setting the query statement as the query parameter `q`:

-    curl -L -XGET localhost:4001/db -d 'SELECT * from foo'
+    curl -L -G localhost:4001/db?pretty --data-urlencode 'q=SELECT * from foo'

 An alternative approach is to read the database via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.